selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then I zoom out page till I see element having xpath "(.*?)"
     Then I zoom out page till I see element having css "(.*?)"

-To reset webpage view use following step
+To reset webpage view use following step :

     Then I reset page view

+To scroll webpage use following steps :

+    Then I scroll to top of page
+    Then I scroll to end of page

-To scroll webpage use following step
+To scroll webpage to specific element use following steps :

     Then I scroll to element having id "(.*?)"
     Then I scroll to element having name "(.*?)"
     Then I scroll to element having class "(.*?)"
     Then I scroll to element having xpath "(.*?)"
     Then I scroll to element having css "(.*?)"

-To hover over a element use following step
+To hover over a element use following steps :

     Then I hover over element having id "(.*?)"
     Then I hover over element having name "(.*?)"